KaneMayfield/Rescue-Lifeboat/README.md

 That's it.
 The tool launches when the check completes.

 > *Linux users are statistically the least likely to need this section.
 You already know what you're doing.
-You're first in our hearts — Windows and Mac just have bigger egos and we'd never hear the end of it.*
+You are smarter and far better looking then the other two and if we could make this just for you we would... because you're first in our hearts — Windows and Mac just have bigger egos, and if we didn't bury this compliment where they couldn't see it, we'd never hear the end of it.
+Let us know if you want anything from the gas station.*

 [![Download ZIP](https://img.shields.io/badge/⬇_Download_ZIP-Click_Here-blue?style=for-the-badge)](https://github.com/KaneMayfield/Rescue-Lifeboat/archive/refs/heads/main.zip)